KxSystems/docs/docs/wp/disaster-floods/index.md

 peak_split:update split:`TEST from cleaned_peak where site_no in`$tts 1
 ```

-==Extra ` due to coverting from embedPy object to q object==

 ## Building models

-For both problems a variety of models were tested, but for the sake of this paper, models and results from an eXtreme Gradient Boost (XGBoost) and random-forest classifier ==(described in more detail in Appendix 2)== are presented below.
+For both problems a variety of models were tested, but for the sake of this paper, models and results from an eXtreme Gradient Boost (XGBoost) and random-forest classifier (described in more detail in Appendix 2) are presented below.
 These models were chosen due to their ability to deal with complex, imbalanced datasets where overfitting is a common feature.
 Overfitting occurs when the model fits too well to the training set, capturing a lot of the noise from the data.
-This leads to the model preforming successfully in training, while not succeeding as well on the testing or validation sets.
+This leads to the model performing successfully in training, while not succeeding as well on the testing or validation sets.
 Another problem that can occur, is that a naïve model can be produced, always predicting that a flood will not occur.
 This leads to high accuracy but not meaningful results.
 As seen below in the results section, XGBoosts and random forests were able to deal much better with these issues by tuning their respective hyper-parameters.

 To visualize the results, a precision-recall curve was used, illustrating the [trade-off between the positive predictive value and the true positive rate over a variety of probability thresholds](https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/).
 This is a good metric for the success of a model when the classes are unbalanced, compared with similar graphs such as the ROC curve.
-Precision and recall were also used because getting a balance between these metrics when predicting floods, was vital to ensure that all floods were given warnings.
+Precision and recall were also used because getting a balance between these metrics when predicting floods was vital to ensure that all floods were given warnings.
 Yet also to ensure that a low number of false positives were given, the penalty for which was that warnings would be ignored.

 A function named `pr_curve` was created to output the desired results from the models.
 This function outputs the accuracy of prediction, the meanclass accuracy, a classification report highlighting the precision and recall per class, along with a precision-recall curve.
-This function also returned the prediction at each location in time for the models used, this can be seen later in this paper to create a map of flooding locations.
+This function also returned the prediction at each location in time for the models used, as can be seen later in this paper to create a map of flooding locations.

 The arguments to the `pr_curve` function are: